 Rosie Leventon FRSS

-I recently made a series called Up the Duff, shown 2 years ago in Art at Broadgate and Lubomirov Angus Hughes Gallery in London, also in Venice at the Arte Laguna Prize in the Arsenale .
+I recently made a series called Up the Duff, shown 2 years ago in Art at Broadgate and Lubomirov Angus Hughes Gallery in London, as well as in Venice at the Arte Laguna Prize in the Arsenale.
 They were also shown at Galleria L'Affiche Milan and are now permanently on show at La Fortezza del Girifalco in Cortona Tuscany Italy.

 A few years ago I completed a permanent interactive earthwork for the Woodland Trust.
 It is sited in the Queen Elizabeth Diamond Jubilee Woods in Normanton le Heath, Leics.
 (Arts Council funded).There are references to local archaeological discoveries and it comprises the planting of 13 oak trees, 2 wild service trees, as well as other natural indigenous bushes of particular value to birds.